- 1. What Is Kanban? The Ultimate Guide to Kanban Methodology

 - Encourage leadership.
 Innovation and ideas for improvement should be promoted at all levels.
 Encourage every employee to act as a leader, regardless of role or title.

 - Visualize the workflow.
-Kanban requires using a physical or virtual board to visualize how workflows from one stage to the next.
+Kanban requires using a physical or virtual board to visualize how work flows from one stage to the next.

 - Limit work in progress.
 Each project team needs to set a limit to how many tasks are allowed to be in each stage of the workflow at once.
 If you have five reviewers, you may limit the “Review” stage to having no more than five tasks in it at once.